 Chrissy, RYT 200, has been practicing yoga for nearly 10 years.
 She credits her practice with helping to maintain a healthy first pregnancy with twins and throughout a second pregnancy a year later.
-She believes that her yoga practice was instrumental in helping her body heal and bounce back postpartum and has continued to provide an outlet for dealing with the many emotional and physical demands of motherhood and pregnancy.
+She believes that her yoga practice was instrumental in helping her body heal postpartum and has continued to provide an outlet for dealing with the many emotional and physical demands of motherhood and pregnancy.

 While she is passionate about leading expectant mothers in prenatal yoga classes, she also enjoys teaching beginner and vinyasa flow classes.
 In all of her classes, students can expect playful sequences of postures, emphasis on the breath and meditation and mindfulness techniques woven together to create a true mind, body experience.

 When she is not teaching or practicing yoga, Chrissy is a full time special education teacher with an area school district.
 She enjoys cooking, taking walks with her family, spending time outdoors and reading.